SIGN PETITION

 - concerns related to the environment, public health, property values, and our “right to peaceful enjoyment”

-- what Morris residents can require of solar companies, in addition to pressuring local government involvement
+- what Morris residents can request of these solar companies

 WHO APPROVES SOLAR FARM APPLICATIONS